OsmanSelvi84/blockchain-privacy-projects/10-did-management/README.md

 ```

 Expected output:
-* Should create and resolve a DID
+* create and resolve a DID
-* Should update a DID
+* update a DID
-* Should revoke a DID
+* revoke a DID
 pass 3 / fail 0

 ## Smart Contract Features